-22 Jun Why are circular polarised antennas important for communications in mining industries?
+22 Jun Circular polarised antennas in mining industries

 Circular polarisation has opened a new door in underground mining and tunnelling communication.
 It allows antenna signal to travel through tunnels, avoiding potential obstructions, and creating a reliable signal throughout.

 The radio waves transmitted with this type of polarisation are not constrained to just linear or horizontal situations when bouncing off the walls.
 They create a mirror effect, making a cylinder shape as they travel down the tunnel.
 The radio waves can radiate around obstacles, enabling them to adapt well in various tunnel dimensions.
 Circular polarisation prevents these waves from fading, which they are likely to do with vertical and horizontal polarisation, and allows those working in these conditions to maintain constant communication and situational awareness.

 The Poynting MinePoynt HELI antennas have been designed for use in mining and tunnelling industries, with patented circular polarisation technology.

 There’s been numerous tests performed in mines over the past few years to examine the benefits of using these antennas.
 One of these tests involved a large train moving through a tunnel.
 Significant signal loss was expected, but was unchanged due to the way the signal propagated around the obstacle.